Last updated: September 1, 2025

 Want to know more about the differences between the modes?
 Read the Assistant modes guide.

-Experiment with both modes: record the same scenario in each and compare response time and caller satisfaction.
+Experiment with all three modes: record the same scenario in each and compare response time and caller satisfaction.

 2. Choose a Transcriber (Pipeline only)